 Graduate Student Financial Support

 Departmental Assistantships: Providing excellent opportunities for research experience or classroom teaching, a number of these awards are made each year on a competitive basis.
-They provide stipends ranging from about $10,437 to $11,430 for a nine-month period.
+They provide stipends for a nine-month period (contact the department for current stipend levels).
 Such assistantships require approximately 20 hours work a week, allow students to carry a normal load of 10 to 12 semester hours of course work a semester, and provide tuition remission and fee reductions.

 We recommend during the period of the assistantship students do not seek more than 10 hours work per week outside of their assistantship.
 This is to ensure that students can dedicate themselves to the duties of the assistantship and complete their graduate studies in a timely manner.
 Students are required to consult with their major advisor regarding outside employment whether or not they are a recipient of an assistantship.